940.000 km driving with only the left foot and towing a camping trailer most of the time. this is the story about Roger Söderbergs Subaru outback.

 Spending a lot of time on welding because it drove always in Sweden.
 And like we know, Sweden has hard winters so a lot of salt.
 The salt destroyed most of Byr and that’s why she couldn’t get through the inspection anymore.
 So after welding the worst parts Byr was ready for the inspection in the Netherlands.

-Next year August my mate Rick and myself going to drive this outback from the Netherland to Japan.
+2th of August 2020 my mate Rick and myself going to drive this outback from the Netherlands to the Subaru factory in Japan.
 20.000 km through 20 countries.
-I hope they want to take Byr back so she can have her well deserved retirement there.
+After that?
+No one knows